everspyoriginal/everspy/README.md

 ##
 ##
 ##
 ## ♾️ HOW TO BUY?
-YOU CAN PURCHASE HERE ON GITHUB OR ON MY TELEGRAM
+YOU CAN PURCHASE HERE ON GITHUB, SELLIX OR ON MY TELEGRAM

 - AFTER PAYMENT SEND PROOF OF PAYMENT TO [EMAIL](mailto:nsmttodev@proton.me) OR [TELEGRAM](https://t.me/nsmttodev).
 AFTER PAYMENT CONFIRMATION, RECEIVE THE DOWNLOAD TOOL LINK IMMEDIATELY.
 - I DO NOT ACCEPT PAYPAL OR ANY OTHER TYPE OF PAYMENT, DO NOT INSIST.